Short Term Floating Rate Notes

 Contributed by Canso Investment Counsel Ltd.

-The Corporate Value portfolios (the “portfolios”) returned 0.7% to 0.8% in the quarter which outperformed the benchmark by 1.2% to 1.3%.
-Issues of Teva, Postmedia and Bank of Nova Scotia performed well in the quarter, partially offset by issues of ClearStream, Cogeco and Sobeys.
-Over the last year, the portfolios returned 2.8% to 3.0%, outperforming the benchmark by 0.7% to 0.9%.
-For the seven-year period, the portfolios achieved annualized performances of 7.6% to 7.9% which was 3.9% to 4.2% ahead of the benchmark respectively.
-Since inception, the portfolios returned 8.7% to 9.1% on an annualized basis, outperforming the benchmark by 3.5% to 3.9%.
+The Corporate Value portfolios (the “Portfolios”) returned 0.9% to 1.2% in the quarter underperforming the benchmark by 1.5% to 1.8%.
+The Portfolios saw strong spread tightening in General Electric, Ford Motor Credit, and Maxar Technologies, offset by the accounts short duration and relative underperformance of floating rate notes.
+For the seven year period, the Portfolios achieved annualized performances of 6.7% to 7.0% which was 2.6% to 2.9% ahead of the benchmark respectively.
+Since inception, the Portfolios returned 8.4% to 8.8% on an annualized basis, outperforming the benchmark by 2.9% to 3.3%.

 Canso Investment Grade Bonds